yucheols/ENMs_In_R/tutorials/tutorial_2.md

-# ENMs in R hands-on practical session: Tutorial 2
+# ENMs in R hands-on practical session: Tutorial 1
-#### by Yucheol Shin (Department of Biological Sciences, Kangwon National University, Republic of Korea)
+#### by Yucheol Shin (Richard Gilder Graduate School, American Museum of Natural History, USA)

-28 Feb 2024
+1st installment 28 Feb 2024
 @ Laboratory of Animal Behaviour and Conservation, Nanjing Forestry University

+2nd installment

 ## Part 0.
 Setting up the working directory
 Before diving in, we need to setup an environment to run the codes.